Providence Park: 2019

 The renovated stand on the East End was the largest seat expansion in Providence Park history.
 The vertically stacked stand resembles Boca Juniors' stadium La Bombonera and was inspired by Shakespeare's Globe Theatre.
 The new stands also resemble an original, unrealized design from 1926 for the stadium that shows two-story stands.
 White seats in the added upper decks spell out "SC USA", a reference to Portland's NASL-era nickname of "Soccer City USA."
 This added to existing seats in the east stand that spell out "PORTLAND".

 In 2019, Timbers and Thorns ownership were in discussions with Portland mayor Ted Wheeler about replacing the artificial turf at Providence Park with real grass.
 A real grass field could make Providence Park more attractive for hosting international soccer matches.
 As of 2023, Providence Park is the only soccer-specific stadium in MLS that doesn't use real grass.
 It is also the only current or planned soccer-specific NWSL venue to use an artificial surface, and one of two NWSL venues, along with Seattle's Lumen Field, to use an artificial surface.
 The NWSL moved its neutral-site 2021 championship match from Portland to Lynn Family Stadium in Louisville, Kentucky, a grass venue, after players publicly complained about the artificial surface and early kickoff time.

 Current tenants

 The stadium is currently home to the Portland Timbers of MLS, which the stadium has hosted in all of the club's iterations since 1975, and the Portland Thorns FC of NWSL since 2013.
-Starting in 2022, the facility is also the home turf for the Oregon Onyx of the Western Ultimate League and the Portland Nitro of the American Ultimate Disc League.